 Indigenous Artist

-Danni dances in the Old Style Jingle Dress and Woodland Strap Dress categories and is passionate about sharing how movement is medicine and a pathway to healing, language, and intergenerational connection.
-She is currently pursuing a Master of Arts in Native Studies, examining the relationship between Indigenous dance, movement, cultural resurgence, language revitalization, and intergenerational healing.
-Coming from a family of language keepers in Anishinaabemowin and Ininímowin, Danni is committed to following in her parents’ footsteps and continuing their work in Indigenous language revitalization for communities across Turtle Island.
+Danni is currently completing her Master of Arts in Native Studies, examining the relationship between Indigenous dance and movement, cultural resurgence, language revitalization, and intergenerational healing.
+Coming from a family of Anishinaabemowin and Ininímowin language keepers, she is committed to continuing her parents’ legacy of Indigenous language revitalization for communities across Turtle Island.

 INDIGENOUS ANCESTRY